 Like in every busy city, the flow of people attracts pickpockets.
 However, the risk is comparatively low.
 If you keep your bags closed and close to you, you’ll leave the city with everything you arrived with!

 While not a safety measure per-se, there are a few things you should do to avoid being rude in Kyoto and greater Japan.
-Take off your shows when you enter a home.
+Take off your shoes when you enter a home.
 Don’t eat or talk on the phone while you walk – Japanese folk find it quite offensive, and you’ll definitely get some funny looks.
 Don’t touch in public, it makes them uncomfortable.

 Finally, don’t litter and don’t do drugs!
 That last one really is a safety issue, as there’s a zero-tolerance policy here and you could face some solid jail time.
 And no littering is important to practice everywhere, and a valuable part of sustainable travel.